dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate double values.

-Example to generate a single double value in the interval [0.0, 1.0):
+Example for generating a single double value in the interval [0.0, 1.0):

 ```java
 Double val = mock.doubles().val();
 // Possible Output: 0.26378031782078615
 ```

-Example to generate a single double value in interval [0.0, bound)
+Example for generating a single double value in interval [0.0, bound)

 ```java
 Double bound = 10.0;